phac-nml/irida-next/docs-site/docs/user/organization/members/group-and-project-members.md

 ## Direct Shared Membership

-When the project belongs to a group, if a user is added directly to a project, and then shared with a group and then is shared with a group, the minimum of the effective group access level and the user's access level in the project applies
+When the project belongs to a group, if the project is shared directly with another group, the minimum of the effective group access level and the user's access level in their group applies

 For Example:

+- User 0 is a member of Group A with **Analyst** role
+- Project 1 belongs to Group B
+- Project 1 is shared with Group A with a group access level **Maintainer**
+- User 0 will have a maximum role of **Analyst** from their group when accessing Project 1

 ## Inherited Shared Membership

-When the project belongs to a group, if a user is a member of the group or any of it's ancestors, and then is shared with a group, the minimum of the effective group access level and the user's access level in their group applies
+When the project belongs to a group, and the group is shared with another group in which a user has membership, the minimum of the effective group access level and the user's access level in their group applies

 For Example:

+- User 0 is a member of Group A with **Analyst** role
+- Project 1 belongs to Group B
+- Group B is shared with Group A with a group access level **Maintainer**
+- User 0 will have a maximum role of **Analyst** from their group when accessing Group B and it's descendants (subgroups and projects)

 ## Add members to a group